edgd1er/nordvpn-proxy/README.md

 * NORDVPN_USER=email or service user
 * NORDVPN_PASS=pass or service pass
 * EXIT_WHEN_IP_NOTEXPECTED=(0|1) # stop container when detected network is not as expected (based on /24 networks)
+* NORDVPN_SERVER=<country><#>.nordvpn.com: eg: nl568.nordvpn.com, get configuration based on server's fqdn, bypassing all api's recommendations.
+Connection may fail when the server is offline or overloaded. has precedence over NORDVPN_COUNTRY and NORDVPN_CATEGORY.
+* NORDVPN_TESTS=[1-4], simple tests to test basic api filtering functions.

 ```yaml
 version: '3.8'